broadinstitute/martha/README.md

 Google Cloud Functions for resolving [DOS](https://data-object-service.readthedocs.io/en/latest/) URIs.

 # Martha v1
-Deprecated as of March 2020.
+Removed as of March 2020.
 Please use Martha v2.

 # Martha v2
 To call `martha_v2`, perform an HTTP `POST` to the appropriate URL.
 The `content-type` of your request should be either